Eastonco/eastonco/README.md

 # Hi there <img src="https://raw.githubusercontent.com/eastonco/eastonco/master/wave.gif" width="30px">
 ### I'm Connor, a senior at Washington State University studying Computer Science with a minor in Computer Engineering.
-I'm currently working for Expedia as a Software Engineer Intern and I'm set to graduate Fall of 2021.
+I'm currently finishing up my degree and graduating in December!
+Afer, I'll be starting a full time role at Expedia Group as a full time Software Engineer!
 My profile has tons of repos including previous classes I've taken, previous personal projects, and even the source code for my website [Eastonco.net](https://eastonco.net)!

 ## 📫 How to reach me
 Email: eastonco@icloud.com